KentRamriez/BioMedicaLibrary/README.md

 ## Overview

-BioMedicaLibrary is a Java-based application designed to facilitate user registrations, logins, and article management for a biomedical library.
-The application supports two types of users: Authors and Learners, each with specific functionalities.
-The system is built using Object-Oriented Programming (OOP) principles, ensuring modularity, reusability, and maintainability.
+**BioMedicaLibrary** is a Java-based application designed to facilitate user registration, login, and article management for a biomedical library.
+The application supports two types of users: **Authors** and **Learners**, each with specific functionalities.
+The system is built using Object-Oriented Programming (OOP) principles to ensure modularity, reusability, and maintainability.

 ## Features

 - **User Registration**: Allows new users to register as Authors or Learners.
 - **User Login**: Enables registered users to log in to their accounts.
 - **Admin Login**: Provides administrative access for managing users and articles.
 - **Article Management**: Authors can add and manage articles, while Learners can browse and filter articles.